Our Team

 Carrie Boland

-Carrie Boland is the Operations Director at the Teacher Collaborative and brings over ten years of experience working in the education sector.
-Carrie’s background spans both inside and outside the classroom, as she taught 6th grade before moving into operations focused roles in education nonprofits.
+Carrie Boland is the Senior Director of Operations at the Teacher Collaborative and brings over fifteen years of experience working in the education sector.
+Carrie’s background spans both inside and outside the classroom.
+She taught 6th grade in Camden, NJ before moving into operations focused roles in education nonprofits.
 Carrie holds a bachelor’s degree in economics and international relations from Connecticut College and a Master of Public Policy and Master of Business Administration from the Heller School for Social Policy and Management at Brandeis University.
-Carrie lives in Medford with her husband and two kids.